Larry Alan Burns: Early life and education

-Born in Pasadena, California, as Larry Alan Cockburn, his last name was later changed to Burns at the age of 3 in 1957.
+Burns was born in Pasadena, California, as Larry Alan Cockburn, his last name was later changed to Burns at the age of 3 in 1957.
 He is of Scottish ancestry on his father's side and Armenian ancestry on his mother's side.
 Burns received a Bachelor of Arts degree from Point Loma College in 1976 and a Juris Doctor from the University of San Diego School of Law in 1979.
 He is the son of a Pasadena police officer.
 He was a Deputy District Attorney of San Diego County, California from 1979 to 1985.
 He was an Assistant United States Attorney for the Southern District of California from 1985 to 1997.

 Judicial service

 In 1997, Burns was appointed to serve as a United States Magistrate Judge of the United States District Court for the Southern District of California.
 He was nominated as a United States District Judge by President George W. Bush on May 1, 2003, to a new seat on the Southern District of California created by 116 Stat.
 1758.
 The American Bar Association unanimously rated him "well qualified" for the position, its highest rating.
 He was confirmed by the United States Senate on September 24, 2003 by a vote of 91-0.
 He received his commission on September 25, 2003.
 He became Chief Judge on January 23, 2019 after Barry Ted Moskowitz assumed senior status.
 Burns assumed senior status on January 22, 2021 and retired on May 1, 2024.
 He joined Judicate West, a prominent private dispute resolution firm in San Diego, on the same day.

 On March 17, 2020, Burns declared a judicial emergency in the Southern District of California for one month, due to the COVID-19 epidemic.
 On April 2, the 9th Circuit's Judicial Council permitted the judicial emergency to be extended for one year, until April 17, 2021.